CLOSURE Our offices and libraries will be closed on Thursday morning until 10am. You can still contact us on 0800 492 452 for urgent matters

 What can go in kerbside recycling

-• Check the bottom of plastic containers, bottles and trays for the numbers 1, 2 or 5 inside the recycling symbol.
+• Check plastic containers, bottles and trays have the recycling numbers 1, 2 or 5

 • Rinse all plastics, tins, cans and glass.